Qu'Appelle Valley Hockey League: Junior history

 Formed in 2015 after the folding of the Regina Junior C Hockey League (1996–2015) three former member teams (Balcarres Broncos, Lumsden Jaxx, Regina River Rats) joined the QVHL along with the White Butte Eagles.
 RJCHL hosted the annual Brewers Cup, the Junior C championship of Western Canada, from 1992–2014.

 In March 2017 Bredenbury Tundra joined QVJHL for the 2017-18 season.
 The Tundra were confirmed as new expansion teams in April along with the Cupar Canucks, Wolseley Mustangs and Yellow Grass Wheat Kings.

 The QVJHL announced two expansion teams (Emerald Park Wizards and Southerly Marlins) for the 2018–19 season.
 Cupar Canucks folded after one season, winning just three games.
 Bredenbury Tundra relocated to Esterhazy, but ceased operations on December 16 after nine games.

 Two new teams joined the circuit for 2020–2021 with the addition of Ochapowace Thunder and Regina Shamrocks.

+The Strasbourg Maroons and Caronport scheduled to join the league for the 2024-25 season.